dolilly/HAFGA-FND/HAFGA/README.md

-# HMA: Hardness-aware Fine-grained LLM Augmentation for Fake News Detection
+# HAFGA: Hardness-Aware Fine-Grained LLM Augmentation for Fake News Detection

-HMA is a difficulty-aware data augmentation framework for fake news detection.
+HAFGA is a difficulty-aware data augmentation framework for fake news detection.
 It (1) models per-sample classification difficulty, (2) decides **whether** and **how strongly** to augment each hard sample via a two-stage gate, and (3) generates fine-grained, multi-style augmentations with an LLM,